jahudka/rearrangefx/README.md

 So, whaaaaat....?
 -----------------
 Download, unzip, run.
-If you have a really weird setup (ie. REAPER data directory doesn't sit at `%appData%/REAPER`), the app will start by showing you the Preferences pane, which surprisingly contains only one setting - the path to the REAPER data directory.
+If you have a really weird setup (ie. REAPER data directory doesn't sit at `%appData%/REAPER`), the app will start by showing you the Preferences pane.

 The app shows two panels: on the left you have an expandable list showing your current folder structure, on the right there is a panel showing <del>all your available plugins</del> (actually, it only shows plugins which already are